Financing Sarah

 11 Cold calling techniques for successful sales

-Ideally, your phone will ring all day with customers asking for your business, but the reality is that if you want the business- you have to go for it, you have to make the calls.
-As part of your outbound marketing strategy, a cold call can be a very effective sales tactic when done properly.
+Ideally, your phone will ring all day with customers asking for your business, but the reality is that if you want the business, you have to go for it and make the calls.
+When done properly, a cold call can be a very effective sales tactic for your outbound marketing strategy.
+In fact, according to a recent DiscoverOrg survey, 60% of the more than 1,000 senior executives surveyed from the IT industry reported scheduling a meeting or attending an event after receiving a cold call.

 Cold calling techniques for more successful calling